dgeb/json-api/format/index.md

 /photos/1/links/photographer
 ```

-Note that these URLs represent the **relationship** and not the linked resource.

-A server **MUST** represent "to-one" relationships as singular resources.

-"To-many" relationships **MUST** be represented as plural resources.
+A server **MUST** represent "to-one" relationships as singular resources and "to-many" relationships as plural resources.

 ## Fetching Resources <a href="#fetching" id="fetching" class="headerlink">¶</a>